I have a strong sense of God/Higher Power/Source (however I define that) in my life.

 I am satisfied with the quality of the relationships I have with my spouse, partner, children, and/or close friends

-The teachings of my Christian faith are a conscious influence and guide for how I relate to others in my life.
+The teaching of my faith/spirituality are a conscious influence and guide for how I relate to others in my life.

 I have forgiven family and friends for past or present hurts.